 Sarah Willis, E-RYT 500

-Sarah is dedicated to her Yoga and meditation practice and captivated by its transformational ability to bring about peak health and happiness.
-She is the founder of Svara Yoga.
-She has been a practitioner of Yoga and a student of Sanskrit since 1997, and has been inspired by and bows down to Sri K. Pattabhi Jois, Eddie Stern, Richard Freeman, Sharon Gannon and David Life, and Manorama.
+Sarah has been dedicated to her Yoga practice for 20 years and continues to be captivated by its transformational ability to bring about peak health and happiness.
+She loves Ashtanga and Vinyasa practice the best and also joyfully specializes in Fertility and Prenatal Yoga, Jai Ma!
+She has been inspired by master teachers: Sri K. Pattabhi Jois, Eddie Stern, Richard Freeman, Sharon Gannon, David Life, Manorama and Sondraji!

-Sarah has taught at top Yoga centers in New York City, including Jivamukti, and has volunteered with the World Education Endeavor’s youth and senior fitness programs.
-She was the director of teacher training at Nava Yoga Studio in Zagreb, Croatia from 2008–2010 and has led Yoga retreats annually to Maya Tulum in Mexico since 2009.
+Sarah has taught at top Yoga centers around the New York area, including Jivamukti, Omega Institute and Sadhana Center for Yoga and Meditation.
+She co-directs the Satya teacher training program and has led Yoga retreats in Mexico and the Dalmatian Islands.
 Some of Sarah’s certifications and trainings include: Jivamukti Yoga certification, 2000; Ashtanga Yoga training in India with Sri K. Pattabhi Jois, 2001; Richard Freeman Ashtanga Yoga certification, 2002, and two subsequent advanced teachers courses with Mr. Freeman in 2004 and 2006; Prenatal Yoga teacher training, 2011.
+She has appeared on the Martha Stewart Show, and also loves to write and has been published in Organic Hudson Valley magazine, Men’s Health, and curates two blogs, Yogini Cuisine and Svara Yoga.

 Alison has been teaching for over 13 years and loves helping people remember inner space and a free body.
 She received her first teacher-training certificate in 2001 in New York City and continues to be influenced by master teachers from many traditions.
 She is a senior teacher at Woodstock Yoga in Woodstock, NY and Kula Yoga in New York City.
 Her classes are breath and heart-centered with deep, intelligent sequences that secretly make you work.
 She incorporates humor, kundalini and devotional intention.
 Alison leads and co-leads retreats all over the world.
 Her favorite and most popular is her Goddess Retreat, which creates a transformative, inclusive, healing space for women.
 Her spiritual path also includes Native and South American studies and Reiki.
 She lives in the woods with her intuitive hubby Anton, and magical munchkins Violet and Joseph.